VirgileHenry/Foundry/README.md

 }
 ```

-Components can be added, read and removed to entities :
+Components can be added, read and removed from entities :

 ```rust
 let mut world = World::new();